dasboogles/ProjectCarbonite/README.md

 # SWGEmu Core3

+## This is Project Carbonite based on bleeding edge unstable SWGemu with MTG assets! ##

 ## What is SWGEmu?

 Star Wars Galaxies was a massively multi-player online role playing game introduced by Sony Online Entertainment in the year 2003 and shut down in 2011.